Concrete recycling: Water and gas treatment

 Concrete waste that is rich in alkaline calcium compounds can be used to remove and recover various elements from an aqueous solution.
 Waste concrete has been used as a sorbent to remove phosphorus from wastewater after the removal of excess sludge in sewage treatment plants.
 Concrete waste may also be used as an inexpensive gas treatment agent.
 This would offer advantages over using conventional gas treatment agents because concrete waste is cheap and produced in large amounts.
 Research has shown that waste concrete can contribute to the sorption of NO_{2}, SO_{2}, and fluorine gas.

 Precautions

 There have been concerns about the recycling of painted concrete due to possible lead content.
-The Army Corps of Engineers' Construction Engineering Research Laboratory (CERL) and others have studied the risks, and concluded that concrete with lead-based paint should be safely used as fill without an impervious cover as long as it is covered by soil.
+The US Army Corps of Engineers' Construction Engineering Research Laboratory (CERL) and others have studied the risks, and concluded that concrete with lead-based paint should be safely used as fill without an impervious cover as long as it is covered by soil.

 Some experiments showed that recycled concrete is less strong and durable than concrete from natural aggregate.
 This can be remedied by mixing in materials such as fly ash.